 COVID-19 is a global pandemic virus currently prevalent throughout New York City.
 NYC United Against Coronavirus has developed a mutual aid resource list containing information and resources to help New Yorkers respond to the coronavirus.

 Do you have student loan debt?
 Find some helpful tips for managing your loans.

 Are you looking for the status of your COVID-19 Economic Impact Payment or need to enter your direct deposit information to receive your funds, visit the IRS website for more information.

 To help students stay connected during emergencies, the DOE is lending internet-enabled iPads to support remote learning for students.
 If you would like to request a device for a NYC student in your family, please visit the DOE.

 Count Me In!
 Information collected by the US Census will determine New York City’s share of billions of dollars in federal funds for public education, affordable housing, and infrastructure — as well as the number of seats New Yorkers have in Congress.
-It's not too late to participate; follow the prompts via this link to complete your questionnaire.
+Hurry, the census will cease collecting questionnaires on September 30 due to COVID-19; follow the prompts via this link to complete your questionnaire.